junqing-zhang/junqing-zhang.github.io/resources/misc/latex.md

 # 9. Bibliographies
+IEEE has special requirements on the bibliography.
+Bibtex is suggested to organize the references.
+Read the information [here]({{ site.url }}/files/pdf/IEEEtran_bst_HOWTO.pdf){:target="_blank"} for instruction.
+When you are writing your report without following the IEEE Latex template, you can still use the IEEE reference format.
+It is strongly suggested if you are from the electronics and electrical engineering areas.

-Bibtex is strongly recommended to organize reference in Latex.
-While it is very easy and efficient to use, there are a number of pitfalls.
+Bibtex is very easy and efficient to use, there are a number of pitfalls.
 Please refer to this [tutorial](https://serialmentor.com/blog/2015/10/2/Bibtex){:target="_blank"} for details.

 ## Bibtex entries
 In order to avoid any errors, it is strong advised to download the bibtex entries from the online database, rather than creating from scratch by yourself.
 For example, search the title in the [Google Scholar](https://scholar.google.com/) and click "Import into BibTeX" to view the bibtex record.
 If it is not there, turn it on in the Settings of Google Scholar.